SriSubash/FantasyTeam---Machine-Learning-based-Cricket-Team-Prediction-App/README.md

 *	Complexity: DNNs are more complex and resource-intensive than conventional neural networks.
 *	Performance: DNNs work best with GPU-based architectures for faster training times.
 *	Accuracy: DNNs can help increase the accuracy of a machine learning model.

-### Packages to be imported:
-import keras
-from keras import layers
-from keras import ops